nzvincent/nzvincent-github/chef-installation/simple-chef-installation-guide.md

 ```

-## Another way to register your client to Chef server
+## Installing Chef client and register node to the Chef server
 - ssh to your target node
 - mkdir /etc/chef/
 - create 3 files